logo

 6.

 7. 7.
-After the liver converts nutrients absorbed from food into glucose, insulin transports the glucose into cells within two hours.
+After the liver converts nutrients absorbed from food into glucose, insulin puts the glucose into the cells within two hours.

 8.

 9. 8.
-When food frequently enters, insulin becomes exhausted and stops working.
+If food is consumed frequently, insulin becomes exhausted and starts to stop working.

 10.

 11. 9.
-Glucose cannot enter the cells and remains in the bloodstream.
+Glucose cannot enter the cells and remains in the blood.

 12.